 If you ask Chainflower what kind of music they create, their response may surprise you.
 “Savagely unique,” they’ll say, which turns out to be the perfect description for the rising band’s personal brand of insightful modern rock.
 Their aggressive sound has been hailed as a modern rock and roll cocktail sparkling with influences of Led Zeppelin, Evanescence, Paramore, Stone Temple Pilots, The Dead Weather, The Pretty Reckless, Black Sabbath and The Runaways.

 Coming from Los Angeles, the prodigious band was destined for rock stardom long before they signed a distribution deal with Universal Music Group Distribution/Hood Associates Records and racked up positive reviews in the press with only a handful of songs out at the time.

-Chainflower has prompted more than a few positive reviews in the press.
-After hearing their track The Fever, editor James McQuiston of NeuFutur Magazine said, “The Fever is a gritty and hard-hitting rock track that possesses a complexity that few tracks in this style have.
-There are nods to the Detroit rock scene, the eighties goth of Sisters of Mercy, and just enough punk music to keep things going at a breakneck speed.
-While the track could succeed in the grunge rock heyday and the years immediately after, I feel that the time for this music is right.
-Chainflower is able to one-up acts like The Pretty Reckless, creating rough and tumble rock music that has enough catchiness to merit some serious rotation on mainstream and hard rock radio stations.
-The production here allows the guitars to sizzle, the intense vocals, and the splashy drums to shine on their own as well as tattoo the track’s melody deep into the hearts of those listening in.”
+After Chainflower released two critically acclaimed EPs, they became “a modern touchstone for a new crop of rock artists,” as College Music Journal noted, adding that “the blast radius of Chainflower is expansive.”
+NeuFutur went on to say, “Chainflower is gritty and hard-hitting with a complexity that few in this style have.
+There are nods to the Detroit rock scene, the 80s goth of Sisters of Mercy, and just enough punk rock to keep things going at breakneck speed.
+While they could easily succeed in the grunge 90s, the time for Chainflower is now.”
+I Am Entertainment continued, “Chainflower is able to create rough and tumble rock that has enough catchiness to merit serious radio play.
+The guitars sizzle while the intense vocals and splashy drums shine, effectively tattooing their music deep in the hearts of those listening.”